 The traditional meat pie has the charm of those comforting, hearty recipes that make a home feel warm and welcoming.
-It takes time to make, but once it’s on the table, time seems to stand still and no one speaks while they wait eagerly for their slice on the plate.
+It takes time to make, but once it reaches the table, it makes time stand still and no one speaks while they wait eagerly for their slice on the plate.

-Today’s challenge is to make almost everything from scratch, almost from the ground up.
-By mincing the different meats for the filling at home, chopping the vegetables, and sautéing the ingredients with care and patience.
-The only thing I’m not suggesting you make is the puff pastry, but if you’re good at it, don’t hesitate to make this pie with homemade puff pastry too.
-I’m sure the result will be wonderful.
+Today's challenge is to make almost everything from scratch, almost from the beginning.
+Grinding the different meats for the filling at home, chopping the vegetables, and sautéing the ingredients with care and patience.
+The only thing I am not suggesting you make is the puff pastry, but if you are good at it, don't hesitate to make this pie with homemade puff pastry too.
+I'm sure the result will be wonderful.

-I recommend serving this traditional meat pie before it cools, once the filling has set a little, about 10 or 15 minutes after taking it out of the oven.
-The puff pastry will be crisp, the filling soft and with a truly incredible texture and aroma.
-I hope you enjoy it, whether it’s a special day with family at home or any day you feel like trying it; it’s well worth it.
+I recommend serving this traditional meat pie before it cools, once the filling has settled a little, about 10 or 15 after taking it out of the oven.
+The puff pastry will be crisp, the filling soft and wonderfully textured and aromatic.
+I hope you enjoy it, whether it's a special day with the family at home or any day you feel like trying it; it's well worth it.

 Ingredients